Aveion Cason

-Aveion Marquel Cason (born July 12, 1979) is an American former professional football running back and kick returner in the National Football League (NFL) for the St. Louis Rams, Detroit Lions and Dallas Cowboys.
+Aveion Marquel Cason (born July 12, 1979) is an American former professional football player who was a running back and kick returner in the National Football League (NFL) for the St. Louis Rams, Detroit Lions and Dallas Cowboys.
 He also was a member of the Florida Tuskers in the United Football League (UFL).
-He played college football at Illinois State University.
+He played college football for the Illinois State Redbirds.

 Early life

 Cason attended Lakewood High School in St. Petersburg, Florida.
 As a junior, he rushed for 980 yards and averaged nearly 38.0-yards per kickoff return.
 He did not play football during his senior year after transferring to a different school.

 College career

 Cason accepted a football scholarship from Illinois State University.
 As a freshman in 1998, he posted 124 carries for 728 yards and 8 touchdowns, while making 23 receptions for 230 yards.
 As a sophomore in 1999, he had 45 carries for 378 rushing yards (third on the team) and 6 touchdowns, 34 receptions for 278 yards and 2 touchdowns, along with a 28.1-yard average on kickoff returns, ranking him seventh in NCAA Division I-AA.